 Source: PLCE180 (Community Impact)

-Note: The total crime severity index (CSI) includes violent crime, property crime, other Criminal Code offences, as well as traffic, drug violations and all Federal Statutes, as defined by the Canadian Centre for Justice Statistic (CCJS).
+Note: The Crime Severity Index (CSI) includes violent crime, property crime, other Criminal Code offences, as well as traffic, drug violations and all Federal Statutes, as defined by the Canadian Centre for Justice Statistic (CCJS).
 The CSI takes into account not only the change in volume but the relative seriousness of the crime.
-Sourced from CANSIM 252-0085.
+Sourced from CANSIM.

 What is the violent crime rate?